mikecarr/FPVue/README.md

 # FPVue_android

-> [!IMPORTANT]
-> August 2024: Unfortunately, this repository is now in an unmaintained state.
-> I don't have the time to maitain it like I would like to and there was not enough interest from external developers to contribute to it.
-> Feel free to fork it and take over but for now it will stay as is.

-FPVue Android is an app packaging multiple pieces together to decode an H264/H265 video feed broadcast by wfb-ng over the air.

 - [devourer](https://github.com/openipc/devourer): userspace rtl8812au driver initially created by [buldo](https://github.com/buldo) and converted to C by [josephnef](https://github.com/josephnef) .
 - [LiveVideo10ms](https://github.com/Consti10/LiveVideo10ms): excellent video decoder from [Consti10](https://github.com/Consti10) converted into a module.
 - [wfb-ng](https://github.com/svpcom/wfb-ng): library allowing the broadcast of the video feed over the air.